how to choose colors for a painting with harmony

 These are the templates I cut out of newsprint years ago.
 Today I still use these same templates to choose the paint colors for each individual painting.

-Choosing colors with a split compliment color scheme
+Choosing colors with a split complement color scheme

 the following two schemes are the ones I use most often.

-The compliment plus half left color scheme is one of my favorites.
+The complement plus half left color scheme is one of my favorites.

-My other favorite color scheme is the compliment plus half right.
+My other favorite color scheme is the complement plus half right.

 A triad color scheme uses the primary colors.